-MWR - Military / Employee Hunting SOP 2018-2019
+MWR - Military / Employee Hunting SOP OCT 2023 - SEPT 2024

 Final approval of the hunter eligibility rests with FCTC Garrison Commander.

-CHECK IN/OUT PROCEDURE All weapons brought onto Fort Custer must be declared and visually identified at Front Gate.
-All sportsmen must check in/out with Range Control during normal business hours before going afield and immediately after returning from your hunting area.
+Hunting weapons brought onto Fort Custer must be declared and visually identified at Front Gate.
+ALL sportspersons must check in/out with Range Control during normal business hours before going afield and immediately after returning from your hunting area.
 Outside normal business hours check in/out is at the front gate security post.
-Hunt dates/locations will change according to troop training schedules and it is incumbent upon the hunter to coordinate through FCTC-DPOTS (Range Control) at 269-282-7875 prior to your hunt.
+Hunt dates will change according to troop training schedules and it is incumbent upon the hunter to coordinate through FCTC-DPOTS (Range Control) at 269-282-7559 prior to your hunt.

-EQUIPMENT Shotgun, bow, crossbow and muzzleloaders are the only approved hunting weapons at Fort Custer Training Center: Rifles are not allowed.
+WEAPONS AND EQUIPMENT Shotgun, bow, crossbow, muzzleloaders, .35-caliber or larger rifle loaded with straight-walled cartridges are the only approved hunting weapons at Fort Custer Training Center.
 Concealed weapons are for personal protection, they are not to be used for hunting any game species.
 Access will be denied to any persons transporting weapons not approved for use on Fort Custer.
 Dogs may be used for waterfowl hunting as long as they come on post just prior to hunting and leave immediately when finished.
+A tracking dog may be used to locate a down or mortally wounded deer as long as they come on post just prior to tracking and leave immediately when finished.
+The dog must be kept on a leash at all times.
+A dog used for small game hunting is not authorized.
 Temporary elevated tree stands may be used for deer hunting (no screw in steps or permanent blinds).
-Tree stands and hunting blinds must comply with the 2019 Michigan Hunting Digest (Ground Blinds on Public Land), cannot be placed prior to September 1st, and must be removed no later than January 31st.
-It is the sportsmen's responsibility to know what they are shooting at, what is both in front and behind their target.
+Tree stands and hunting blinds must comply with the 2023 Michigan Hunting Digest (Ground Blinds on Public Land), cannot be placed prior to September 1st 2023, and must be removed no later than March 1st 2024.
+Tree stands and hunting blinds found after March 1st 2024 will be removed and disposed of.
+It is the sportsperson’s responsibility to know what they are shooting at, what is both in front and behind their target.